aaronbrezel/aaronbrezel.github.io/portfolio.md

 * My largest contribution was the introduction of semantic text search into the application.
 During a multi-month process, I gathered consensus for consequential engineering decisions.
 This included:
   * Selecting the right initial embedding model
   * Deciding when and where to generate the embeddings within the tech stack
   * Designing the data models to hold the vector database.
-My modular subclass-based approach allowed for seamless swapping of data models
+My modular subclass-based approach allowed for the swapping of data models with minimal engineering effort
   * Refactoring our text search API to support substring, exact match and semantic search
 * I designed the data flow and several functional components of the React application.
 * I designed and implemented the cloud deployment for both the React application and the data pipeline.